AbhinavKrShukla/laravel-quiz-app/README.md

 Fillables are the column names that can be used to manually store the data into it.
 It is an array defined in the Model file.

+If $fillables are not defined, then we can't store any data in any fields in the database.
+It would throw a nice error in this case.

 ### User